bergenmarshall/MuseDB/README.md

 # MuseDB
 ## Setup For Developement Guide
 - Have a working instance of python
-- Install uvicorn and fastapi using pip
+- Install our python packages using 'pip install -r requirements.txt'
 - Run the command 'uvicorn main:app --reload'
 - If this does not work, you may need to run 'python -m uvicorn main:app --reload'
 - The API should now be running.
 Look at the result of the uvicorn function to learn where